OlofssonFredrik/Churn-Classifier-Regr/README.md

-# My own selfbuilt Churn classification model based on imported dataset from Kaggle
+#Churn classification model based on imported dataset from Kaggle